 The following member of staff is the Prevent Lead and has undertaken Prevent Lead training: Eleanor Newland.
+Other staff who have completed Prevent Lead Training are Jess Smith.

 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
 The school's/college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.